joelmarodrigues/cycle-counters-analysis/README.md

 - Understanding how cycling traffic varies by location.
 - Identifying patterns over the year and throughout the day.
-- Using clustering and PCA to find structure in the data and support decisions.
+- Using clustering and PCA to find structure in the data.

 ## Key Results